shinmai/dirtystache/README.md

 {@s s="Home page" td="my-page" /}
 ```

-You can use a [translation parser](https://github.com/devgeniem/dustpress/wiki/Translation-parser) to find all strings defined with {@s} and write them to a file in a format that can be scanned with POedit.
+You can use a [translation parser](https://github.com/devgeniem/dirtystache/wiki/Translation-parser) to find all strings defined with {@s} and write them to a file in a format that can be scanned with POedit.

 ### sep

-`sep` helper is an extension to Dust's native `sep` helper.
-It behaves the same, but it can also be given two extra parameters: `start` and `end`.
-They work as the offsets of the function.
-By default `start` is 0 and `end` is 1.

 Example:
 ```